Hungary in the Eurovision Song Contest 2018: Final

 The final took place on 24 February 2018 where the eight entries that qualified from the semi-finals competed.
-The winner of the competition was be selected over two rounds of voting.
+The winner of the competition was selected over two rounds of voting.
 In the first round, the jury determined the top four entries that would advance to the second round.
 The voting system for the four jurors was different from the method used in the heats and semi-finals.
 Each juror announced their scores after all songs had been performed rather than assigning scores following each performance and the jurors ranked their preferred top four entries and assign points in the following manner: 4 (lowest), 6, 8 and 10 (highest).
 The four entries with the highest total scores proceeded to the second round.
 In the second round, "Viszlát nyár" performed by AWS was selected as the winner via a public vote consisting of votes submitted through SMS, mobile app and online voting.
 In addition to the performances of the competing entries, guest performers included Joci Pápai, the winner of A Dal 2017 and representative of Hungary in the Eurovision Song Contest 2017, as well as one of the judges, Misi Mező and his band Magna Cum Laude, and György Ferenczi.